Computing & Email

-All entering students with some background in Chinese who wish to take Chinese, including heritage students who can speak the language with no or limited reading and writing skills, must submit a short essay between June 3 and August 10 on Moodle between June 3 and August 10.
-The short essay will register you for the actual Chinese Placement Test, to be given at Haverford the morning of August 28.
-To sign up for transportation to Haverford to take this exam, please complete the following form by August 10: https://brynmawr.wufoo.com/forms/chinese-placement-exam-register-by-aug-10-2014/.
+All entering students with some background in Chinese who wish to take Chinese, including heritage students who can speak the language with no or limited reading and writing skills, must submit a short essay on Moodle by July 10.
+The short essay will register you for the actual Chinese Placement Test, to be given at Haverford the morning of August 27.
+Be sure to submit both the essay and the registration form.

 How does placement in Japanese work?

-Entering students who have already begun their study of Japanese (or have learned it at home) and who want to continue their studies must take the Japanese placement exam to be given at Haverford the morning of August 28.
+Entering students who have already begun their study of Japanese (or have learned it at home) and who want to continue their studies must take the Japanese placement exam to be given at Haverford the morning of August 27.
 Further information and a required registration form are available on Moodle.
-To sign up for transportation to Haverford to take this exam, please complete the following form by July 1: https://brynmawr.wufoo.com/forms/japanese-placement-examregister-by-july-1-2014/

-How does placement in Arabic, Greek, Latin and Russian work?
+How does placement in Greek and Russian work?

-Entering students who have already begun their study of Arabic, Greek, Latin, or Russian should consult department representatives at the Academic Fair on August 28.
+Entering students who have already begun their study of Greek or Russian should consult department representatives at the Academic Fair during Customs Week.
 Depending on the situation, students may be asked to take a written examination or to have an oral interview with a faculty member from the department.